Resaizu/portfolio/README.md

 ### Notes
 - Value must be a string: `true` or `false`
 - If not set, deployment will NOT run (default)
+- If you are using other platforms (Vercel, Netlify, AWS, cPanel, etc.), you may disable the GitHub Pages workflow to avoid unnecessary builds.

 ## License